simon-ritchie/apysc/docstring_markdowns/apysc/_console/assertion.md

 **[Returns]**

 - `result`: bool
-  - If the value type is Dictionary, True will be returned.
+  - If the value type is Dictionary, this interface returns True.

 ## `assert_arrays_equal` function docstring